MicrosoftDocs/Azure-RMSDocs.zh-cn/Azure-RMSDocs/rms-client/client-admin-guide-powershell.md

 若要自动获取值并运行 Set-RMSServerAuthentication：

 ````
-# Make sure that you have the AADRM and MSOnline modules installed
+# Make sure that you have the AIPService and MSOnline modules installed

 $ServicePrincipalName="<new service principal name>"
-Connect-AadrmService
+Connect-AipService
-$bposTenantID=(Get-AadrmConfiguration).BPOSId
+$bposTenantID=(Get-AipServiceConfiguration).BPOSId
-Disconnect-AadrmService
+Disconnect-AipServiceService
 Connect-MsolService
 New-MsolServicePrincipal -DisplayName $ServicePrincipalName